Zachary B. Setzer

 Now, instead of trying to add value by doing less and doing it all myself (which sounds crazy in hindsight), my firm adds value by taking a team approach to doing more for our clients.
 In fact, we do several things that other firms don’t do.

-First, we never charge an hourly fee.
-All of our services are offered on a flat fee basis with several flexible payment options.
+First, we never charge an hourly fee for estate planning.
+All of our planning services (and almost all of our other services) are offered on a flat fee basis with several flexible payment options.
 Our fees are always quoted up front so that you will never suffer the shock of an unexpected invoice.
 This means that you can always feel free to call us with your questions as they arise without fearing the bill that will follow.

 Second, we commit to an ongoing relationship with every client.
 Instead of sending you home with a binder full of documents and never seeing you again, we will give you all the assistance you need to put your plan into effect.
 Not only that, but we will even call regularly to follow up and make sure that everything gets done right.
 And if you are uncomfortable doing it yourself, we will do it for you!